Best products for hyperpigmentation asian skin

 How do Korean and Western hyperpigmentation products differ for Asian skin?

 Korean products focus on gentle, natural ingredients and multi-step routines.
-Western products have higher active ingredient concentrations.
-Both can work for Asian skin, but consider your skin sensitivity when choosing.
+Western products typically contain higher concentrations of active ingredients.
+Both can work well for Asian skin, but consider your skin sensitivity when making a choice.

 How long does it take to see results from hyperpigmentation treatments?